-Peter Cuneo, 78, has served as a member of the Board since April 2020 and been the Chairman of the Board since October 2021.
+Peter Cuneo, 79, has served as a member of the Board since April 2020 and been the Chairman of the Board since October 2021.
 He brings significant executive leadership and turn-around experience to the Board.
 He currently serves as a Managing Principal of Cuneo & Company LLC, a private investment and management company that he founded.
-He has served as Executive Chairman of CIIG Capital Partners II, Inc., a special purpose acquisition company since September 2021 and the Chairman of Arrival Ltd., a global electric vehicle company since March 2021.
-Mr. Cuneo's past experience includes serving as Chairman of Iconix Brand Group from 2007 through 2021 and Chief Executive Officer of Marvel Entertainment and as Vice Chairmen until its sale to Disney in 2009.
-Prior to that, he successfully led three turnarounds, first as President of Clairol's Personal Care Division, as President of Black and Decker's Security Hardware Group, and as Chief Executive Officer of Remington Products.
-Mr. Cuneo's Board experience includes serving as Chairman of the Board of Valiant Entertainment following Cuneo & Company's investment in the company from 2012 to 2018.
-He currently serves as Chairman emeritus of the Alfred University Board of Trustees and on the Board of the National Archives Foundation in Washington, D.C.
-Mr. Cuneo holds an M.B.A. from Harvard Business School and was a Lieutenant in the United States Navy, having served two deployments during the Vietnam War.
-The Board believes that Mr. Cuneo's extensive business and financial background, including his significant consumer-focused expertise, qualifies him to serve on the Board.
+He previously served as executive chairman of CIIG Capital Partners II, a special acquisition corporation listed on Nasdaq, from September 2022 until April 2023 following the completion of the business combination with Zapp Electric Vehicles, Inc. He was the Chairman of Arrival Ltd., a global electric vehicle company, from September 2021 until February 2023.
+Mr. Cuneo's past experience includes serving as Chief Executive Officer of Marvel Entertainment and as Vice Chairmen until its sale to Disney in 2009, and served on the Board of Iconix Brand Group from 2007 through 2021.
+Earlier in his career, he successfully led three turnarounds, first as President of Clairol's Personal Care Division, as President of Black and Decker's Security Hardware Group, and as Chief Executive Officer of Remington Products.
+Mr. Cuneo's board experience includes serving as Chairman of Valiant Entertainment from 2012 to 2018 following Cuneo & Company LLC's investment in the company.
+He currently serves as Chairman emeritus of the Alfred University Board of Trustees and served on the Board of the National Archives Foundation in Washington, D.C. until 2023.
+Mr. Cuneo holds an M.B.A. from Harvard Business School, a B.S. from Alfred University and was a Lieutenant in the United States Navy, having served two deployments during the Vietnam War.
+The Board believes that Mr. Cuneo's extensive business and financial background, including his significant consumer-focused expertise, qualify him to serve on the Board.